This site uses technical (necessary) and analytics cookies.

 EDUCATIONAL PROGRAMS

-So far, 157 students and researchers have arrived in Italy as part of the reception operations carried out in recent months, coordinated by the Crisis Unit of the Italian Ministry of Foreign Affairs and International Cooperation.
-Several transfers were made possible thanks to special flights operated by the Guardia di Finanza (Italian Financial Police) and organised by the Civil Protection Department and the European Civil Protection Mechanism, with the support of the Conference of Italian University Rectors (CRUI).
+To date, 227 students and researchers have arrived in Italy as part of reception operations carried out in recent months, coordinated by the Crisis Unit of the Italian Foreign Ministry.
+Some transfers were made possible thanks to special flights operated by the Guardia di Finanza, organised by the Civil Protection Department and the European Civil Protection Mechanism, with the contribution of CRUI.